justMetrics/justMetrics/README.md

 ## Contributing

 justMetrics is happy to accept contributions for bug fixes as well as any additional features, extensions or improvements that can further enhance the application.
-A few areas that we've already identified for further improvement are below.
+A few areas that we've already identified for further improvement are below:
-- Cross-regional dashboard to get information for all regions for a user’s credentials at once.
+- A cross-regional dashboard, enabling the visualisation for instances across all regions for a user’s credentials at once.
-- Implementing a secure, persistent data store for user credentials as well as user preferences and data as required.
+- Secure, persistent storage for user credentials as well as user preferences and data as required.
-- A persistent data store could also allow the user customization options  on metrics they want to see.
 - Expand suite of CIMs to display to the user.
 - For current CIMs, expand options on visualization of that data
 - Allow the user to select the timeframe for data to collect metrics for.